 Due to their manageable size of followers, they are able to communicate with your target audience.
-When you have chosen the right micro-influencer, you can ask them to write a post about your service, share a review or post a photo on Instagram with your product.
+When you have chosen the right micro-influencer, you can ask them to write a post about your service, share a review, or post a photo on Instagram with your product.
 After that, they can talk about their experience with your product or direct audience members to your website.

 2) Celebrity influencers

-Celebrity influencers generally have large following and are known across many industries.
+Celebrity influencers generally have a large following and are known across many industries.
 They are widely recognized and have the potential to be very successful in influencing your target audience.
 Even if their fans don’t overlap with your target audience, having them promote and/or use your product or service is a very powerful form of social proof.